yenbuilds/my-operating-principles/yenbuilds-inspirational-gatekeeping-erosion.md

 Instead, it has served three implicit functions:

 1. **Sorting**
-   Calculus separates students into “STEM-capable” and “non-STEM-capable” tracks, often permanently.
+   Calculus can implicitly separate students into “STEM-capable” and “non-STEM-capable” tracks, often.

 2. **Signaling endurance**
    Success in calculus is treated as evidence of intelligence, discipline, and suitability for advanced study—regardless of whether the student understands the underlying concepts.